EagleVector/Log-Docstrings/README.md

-## Python Scripting and modular coding of Perceptron
+## Logging and Docstrings added to Perceptron